 Choose Healthy Fats

-Adding more healthy fats like omega-three fatty acids to your breakfast and reducing saturated fat can help improve blood sugar levels, cholesterol levels, and insulin sensitivity.
-Some good sources of omega-three fatty acids and unsaturated fats include salmon, herring, sardines, trout, chia seeds, flaxseeds, walnuts, avocado, olive oil, coconut oil, and canola oil.
+Adding more healthy fats, such as omega-3 fatty acids, to your breakfast and reducing saturated fat can help improve blood sugar, cholesterol, and insulin sensitivity.
+Some good sources of omega-3 fatty acids and unsaturated fats include salmon, herring, sardines, trout, chia seeds, flaxseeds, walnuts, avocado, olive oil, coconut oil, and canola oil.

 Use The Plate Method

-The plate method is a method that allows you to control your portions and make sure that you're eating plenty of healthy food without overdoing it.
-Try to keep the breakfast plate similar every day so that you can get used to how much food is appropriate for your diet plan.
+The plate method allows you to control your portions and ensure that you eat plenty of healthy food without overdoing it.
+Keep the breakfast plate similar daily to get used to how much food is appropriate for your diet.

-Try filling up your plate with 50% vegetables, 25% lean protein, and the other 25% with grain.
+Try filling your plate with 50% vegetables, 25% lean protein, and the other 25% grain.

 Drink More Water

-In this article, I explored the benefits of a good breakfast for diabetics.
-Eating a healthy meal in the morning is important because it will help regulate blood sugar levels and provide sustained energy throughout the day.
+In this article, I explored the benefits of a good breakfast for people with diabetes.
+Eating a healthy meal in the morning is important because it helps regulate blood sugar levels and provides sustained energy throughout the day.
 In addition to these physical benefits, having a balanced breakfast can also be an effective way to lose weight or maintain your diabetes.
-I hope that you learned something new about how eating right in the mornings can benefit you!

 Sources